markuz449/COSC349-Assignment-1/README.md

-# How to use NuggetWatch
+# How to use Nugget Watch

 ## Register an admin user